 Fixed assets are physical or tangible items that are purchased by the business, support its operations, and have a monetary value.
-It’s crucial for companies to accurately track and manage their fixed assets in order to maintain long-term profitability and success.
+It’s crucial for companies, especially those who have to do any CIP accounting, to accurately track and manage their fixed assets in order to maintain long-term profitability and success.
 That makes optimizing the processes for handling your fixed assets essential.

 Lucy's Lemonade Stand continues to be a sensation in her neighborhood, and her ambition knows no bounds.
 Always on the lookout for ways to innovate and improve her lemonade-making process, Lucy stumbles upon an advertisement for the latest juicing technology: "JuiceON."